VishalxRana/Exploratory-Data-Analytics/README.md

 ### Worst Performing Movies Compared
 Here are some of the worst performing movies which are compared to the fandango rating and it can be clearly seen the reviews are higher for fandango.
 ![Worst performing movies compared](Movie-Critics-Exploratory-Data-Analysis-EDA\Images\Worst Movies.png)

+# Conclusion
+Therefore it can be concluded that according to the data, fandango ratings are misleading and fandango might be driving their sales by manipulating the rating.